vbuterin/pybitcointools/README.md

 * Seed-based multi-crypto wallet

 Contributions:
-* Needs to be tested: Live network transactions for Bitcoin Cash, Litecoin, Dash and Dogecoin
+* Needs to be tested: Live network transactions for Bitcoin Cash, Litecoin, Dash and Dogecoin, Segwit transactions for Litecoin.
 * Anyone know a working Dogecoin testnet explorer?

 ### Advantages:

-* Functions have a simple interface, inputting and outputting in standard formats
+* Methods have a simple interface, inputting and outputting in standard formats
 * Classes for different coins with a common interface
 * Many functions can be taken out and used individually
 * Supports binary, hex and base58